A Theory Stack

 A Visual Thinking Lens Stack

-A.rtist I.nfluencer is a language-native critique system built in GPT-4 to interrogate image structure, not polish.
+A.rtist I.nfluencer is a language-native critique system built in conversational AI to interrogate image structure, not polish.
 It operates through recursive pressure, symbolic logic, and multi-agent reasoning to reveal how generative models fail, correct, and restructure visual intent.
 This framework is a prompt-native scaffold for diagnosing collapse, not decorating output.

 Introduction: Sketcher Lens